 The British Isles and the modern world, 1789–1914

-The British Isles in the long nineteenth century was a place of rapid expansion and growth, when the United Kingdom became the so-called ‘workshop of the world’.
+The British Isles in the long nineteenth century was a place of rapid expansion and growth when the United Kingdom became the so-called ‘workshop of the world’.
 It was also a period of conflict and uncertainty, where poverty and political unrest prompted widespread anxieties about the nature of progress.
-Taking up these different perspectives, in this module you 'll look at the landmark transformations of the period such as the political union of Britain and Ireland, industrialisation, the growth of cities, and the expansion of the British Empire.
-By focusing on one century, this module provides you with the space for a deep engagement with historical method and debate.
+Taking up these different perspectives, in this module, you 'll look at the landmark transformations of the period such as the political union of Britain and Ireland, industrialisation, the growth of cities, and the expansion of the British Empire.
+By focusing on one century, this module provides you with the space for a deep engagement with historical methods and debate.

 What you will study

 The ‘long’ nineteenth century (1789-1914) was an exceptionally vibrant and exciting period in the history of the British Isles.
 It was the epoch during which the ‘modern’ Britain and Ireland we know and experience today took shape.
-Spanning the French Revolution (1789) to the First World War (1914), this module explores the rapidly changing social, cultural, political and economic landscapes of the British Isles during this period, and investigates both the causes of this dizzying change and its effects on individuals and institutions.
+Spanning the French Revolution (1789) to the First World War (1914), this module explores the rapidly changing social, cultural, political and economic landscapes of the British Isles during this period and investigates both the causes of this dizzying change and its effects on individuals and institutions.